Training For People Who Have Clients Affected By Gambling

 The workshop is delivered by the Centre for Community Welfare Training, in partnership with us.

-Format: Face to face – minimum 6 participants
+Format: Face to face or online

 This 4-hour course is based on guidelines developed through the expert consensus of people with lived experience of mental health problems and professionals.